VectorChat/chunking_subnet/README.md

 ## Resources

 For miners, there are various approaches to chunking that can produce high-quality chunks.
-We recommend that you use recursive or semantic chunking, but in line with Bittensor’s ideology, we invite you to experiment.
+We recommend that you start out with recursive or semantic chunking.
 To learn more about the basics of chunking, we recommend you read through this [article](https://www.pinecone.io/learn/chunking-strategies/).
 Additional resources are provided in the [Miner Setup](./docs/miner_setup.md) documentation.